robpre/sidrilling.co.uk/content/jobs/Appleford Station Oxford.md

 ---
 title: Appleford Station Oxford
+equipmentID:
-equipment: De-mountable Rig
+  - De-mountable Rig
 date: June 2016
 ---

 ### At A Glance

 - One 15m borehole at railway station

 ### The Site